tarantool/doc/doc/reference/reference_sql/sql.rst

 concurrency issues.
 To end a transaction, say :ref:`COMMIT; <sql_commit>` or :ref:`ROLLBACK; <sql_rollback>`.

-Just as in NoSQL, transaction control statements are subject to limitations set by the :ref:`storage engine <engines-chapter>` involved:
+Just as in NoSQL, transaction control statements are subject to limitations set by the :ref:`storage engine <engines-chapter>` involved: |br|

-* For the memtx storage engine, if a yield happens within an active transaction, the transaction is rolled back.
+* For the memtx storage engine, if a yield happens within an active transaction, the transaction is rolled back. |br|
-* For the vinyl engine, yields are allowed.
+* For the vinyl engine, yields are allowed. |br|
+Also, although CREATE AND DROP and ALTER statements are legal in transactions, there are a few exceptions.
+For example, :samp:`CREATE INDEX ON {table_name} ...` will fail within a multi-statement transaction if the table is not empty.

 However,transaction control statements still may not work as you expect when run over a network connection: